What age group travels the most?

 On the other hand, senior travelers who are old-at-heart travel for the benefits it provides to their physical, mental, and social well-being.
-As a change up their daily routine, they enjoy tourist activities that involve moving at a leisurely pace, learning new skills and expanding their knowledge, indulging in the finer things, and interacting with people.
+As a change up to their daily routine, they enjoy tourist activities that involve moving at a leisurely pace, learning new skills, expanding their knowledge, indulging in the finer things, and interacting with people.

 That’s why they tend to lean towards staying in luxury hotels or cozy BnBs, taking history tours, cooking classes, or dance lessons, and booking travel packages that guarantee the chance to socialize with other senior travelers while having transport, food, and other trip arrangements taken care of for them.